 Where does the class meet?

 Lectures are given twice per week.
-Each lecture is recorded and made available the next day.
-Discussion sections are held once per week.
+NOTE: As of Fall 2017, lecture attendance is mandatory.
+Lab sections, also mandatory, are held once per week.

 Do I have to attend class?